repoze/repoze.who/README.txt

    for arbitrary WSGI applications.
 It acts as WSGI middleware.

-   ``repoze.who`` is inspired by Zope 2's Pluggable Authentication Service (PAS) (but ``repoze.who`` is not dependent on Zope 2 in any way).
+   ``repoze.who`` is inspired by Zope 2's Pluggable Authentication Service (PAS) (but ``repoze.who`` is not dependent on Zope in any way; it is useful for any WSGI application).
 It provides no facility for authorization (ensuring whether a user can or cannot perform the operation implied by the request).
 This is considered to be the domain of the WSGI application.

    It attemtps to reuse implementations from ``paste.auth`` for some of its functionality.